-Moon-cake variations are endless, and everyone has their own fiercely held opinion on which styles and flavors are the best.
-I have a personal fondness for the lotus-paste moon cakes containing as many eggs as possible, and when I was growing up, my parents would slip me extra yolk from their own slices.
-(When they brought home anything with dates or nuts, however, I was completely uninterested.)
-If you don’t have the good fortune of living near an Asian bakery or grocery store, we’ve chatted with various cool people about their favorite moon cakes that are available to purchase online.
-(And if you’re looking for some strong tea or fine china to serve with your moon cake, check out our list of AAPI-owned businesses to support.)
+Mooncake variations are endless, and everyone has their own fiercely held opinion on which styles and flavors are the best.
+Personally, I’m partial to lotus-paste mooncakes containing as many eggs as possible, and when I was growing up, my parents would slip me extra yolk from their own slices.
+(When they brought home anything with dates or nuts, however, I was totally uninterested.)
+If you don’t have the good fortune of living near an Asian bakery or grocery store, we’ve chatted with various cool people about their favorite mooncakes that are available to purchase online.
+(And if you’re looking for some strong tea or fine china to serve with your mooncake, check out our list of AAPI-owned businesses to support.)

-Black Bean Grocery co-founder Brandon Ly’s go-to moon-cake supplier is the classic Hong Kong–originated Kee Wah Bakery.
-They carry “a huge range from the traditional bean pastes to low-sugar/high-fiber alternatives and more modern custard creations,” Ly writes, so whether you prefer mung bean or red bean, pineapple or date paste, meat or mixed nuts, you’re likely to find what you’re looking for from Kee Wah.
+James Beard Award–winning cookbook author Kristina Cho prefers to bake her own mooncakes, but for long-distance friends and family, she’ll send them offerings from the Hong Kong–originated Kee Wah Bakery.
+She’s a lotus-paste and egg-yolk fan as well, and harbors a fondness for “their adorable mini-mooncakes!”
+Kee Wah is also Black Bean Grocery co-founder Brandon Ly’s go-to supplier, since it carries “a huge range from the traditional bean pastes to low-sugar/high-fiber alternatives and more modern custard creations,” Ly says.
+So whether you prefer mung bean or red bean, pineapple or date paste, meat or mixed nuts, you’re likely to find what you’re looking for from Kee Wah.

-When food TikTokker Cy Nguyen can’t find her favorite moon cakes at her local Asian grocery store, she also turns to Sheng Kee, whose “assorted collection is my go-to for gift-giving.”
+When food TikToker Cy Nguyen can’t find her favorite mooncakes at her local Asian grocery store, she also turns to Sheng Kee, whose “assorted collection is my go-to for gift-giving.”
 As a kid, her favorite was a “date, nut, and egg-yolk combination,” but this more contemporary set also includes fun fruit flavors such as strawberry, mango, and honeydew.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.